isomerpages/nyp-wpl/_framework/04b-training-needs-analysis-implementation.md

 <img src="/images/test/trainquestion.png" alt="tna" style="width:235px;height:250px;">

-Deciding on what to train requires conducting a TNA which includes:
+Deciding on what to train requires conducting a Training Needs Analysis (TNA) which includes:

 - Clarifying the current and future performance requirements for roles in the organisation
-- Determining the skills gaps in staff’s (including in-house coaches and trainers) current Knowledge, Skills and Attitude (KSA)
+- Determining the skills gap of staff in terms of their current Knowledge, Skills and Attitude (KSA)
 - Determining the needs and requirements for workplace learning
 - Determining the costs and benefits of workplace learning
 - Establishing a total company training plan (TCTP)

 #### [Click here for available support](https://nyp-wpl-staging.netlify.com/framework/training-needs-analysis-support/){:target="_blank"}